dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 There are a few known current limitations of the value conversion system:

 * As noted above, `null` cannot be converted.
 Please vote (👍) for [GitHub issue #13850](https://github.com/dotnet/efcore/issues/13850) if this is something you need.
+* It isn't possible to query into value-converted properties, e.g. reference members on the value-converted .NET type in your LINQ queries.
+Please vote (👍) for [GitHub issue #10434](https://github.com/dotnet/efcore/issues/10434) if this is something you need - but considering using a [JSON column](xref:core/what-is-new/ef-core-7.0/whatsnew#json-columns) instead.
 * There is currently no way to spread a conversion of one property to multiple columns or vice-versa.
 Please vote (👍) for [GitHub issue #13947](https://github.com/dotnet/efcore/issues/13947) if this is something you need.
 * Value generation is not supported for most keys mapped through value converters.
 Please vote (👍) for [GitHub issue #11597](https://github.com/dotnet/efcore/issues/11597) if this is something you need.
 * Value conversions cannot reference the current DbContext instance.
 Please vote (👍) for [GitHub issue #12205](https://github.com/dotnet/efcore/issues/12205) if this is something you need.